Press Pause

 February 2024

-• “Unplugged” likely means something different for everyone, whether it’s not using your phone while you’re with others, avoiding email during dinner, or spending less time on social media.
+A good balance of time spent on and off technology is beneficial to both physical and mental health.
+“Unplugged” likely means something different for everyone, whether it’s staying off of your phone while you’re with others, avoiding email during dinner, or spending less time on social media.

 With something for everyone, Recreation & Wellness offers multiple opportunities to do so.
 Become more mindful of your time and better balance it with exercising, having meaningful conversations, spending time outdoors, playing sports, or anything else that enhances your overall health and wellbeing.
-Use those extra "unplugged" hours each day doing something good for you, and just enjoy the world and people around you
+Use those extra "unplugged" hours each day doing something good for you, and just enjoy the world and people around you!

 #GVUnplugged